thedirectory Telephone Prefix Locator Frequently Asked Questions

 Q: Can you send me a copy of the telephone prefix database?

-Q: Are you aware of area code splits or overlays?
+Q: Are you aware of new area codes?

 Q: How often is the prefix information updated?

-A: We usually update the prefix database about once every 60 days.
+A: We usually update the prefix database about every 45 days.

 Q: In some listings, why do I see some cities listed [like this] ?